HoK-matic/htu21d/README.md

 # htu21d
-Python Library for the Adafruit HTU21D-F Humidity and Temperature sensor breakout board. https://www.adafruit.com/product/1899
+***Python 2.7*** Library for the Adafruit HTU21D-F Humidity and Temperature sensor breakout board. https://www.adafruit.com/product/1899

 Based on the code of the Adafruit_Python_HTU21D library written by Massimo Gaggero for Adafruit Industries.

-The original Adafruit library only partially supports Python 2.7, which I am using for my Raspberry Pi-Weatherstation-Project.
+The original Adafruit library only partially supports ***Python 2.7***, which I am using for my Raspberry Pi-Weatherstation-Project.
-Therefore, I had to modify the library for use with Python 2.7.
+Therefore, I had to modify the library for use with ***Python 2.7***.

 Additionally, I replaced the original function 'read_dewpoint()' by the function 'dewpoint()', which now can be called with temperature and humidity as parameters.
 If the function is called without passing the temperature and/or the relative humidity, the function reads the sensors current value(s).

 For higher accuracy, the dew point is now calculated based on an algorithm published by *Stefan Ochs*.
 This algorithm distinguishes temperatures above or equal to 0 deg.
 Celsius from temperatures below 0 deg.
 Celsius.
 For further information see: https://www.wetterochs.de/wetter/feuchte.html

 **Warning**: